MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/readme.md

 ### Creating a stream with % in keywords will fail

 When you try to create a stream in Social Center based on a search rule with keywords including the **%** character, its creation will fail.
 Please avoid creating streams based on keywords rules including the % character.
+Alternatively, consider removing the % character from the keyword rule before creating the stream.

 ### Changing search topic category not reflected in the UI